instill-ai/instill-core/.github/CONTRIBUTING.md

   When you set `PROFILE=exclude-{service}`, in which `{service}` can be  `pipeline`, it means you want to develop on that particular service.
 The `make` command will launch the corresponding stack **WITHOUT** that service component and **WITH** all other services.
 Given that, you can later on spin up and down the `{service}` in your dev container.
 Please take the [pipeline-backend](https://github.com/instill-ai/pipeline-backend#local-dev) as an example.

+#### Component environment variables

+Some components can be configured with global secrets.
+This has several
+applications:

+- By accepting a global API key, some components have a default setup.
+When the `setup` block is omitted in the recipe, this API key will be used.
+- In order to connect to 3rd party vendors via OAuth, the application client ID and secret must be injected.

+You can set the values of these global secrets in [`.env.component`](./.env.component) before running the Docker container in order to add a global configuration to your components.
+These values will be injected into `pipeline-backend`.
+Additionally, `console` will also receive the OAuth configuration values.

 ### Tear down the local dev system

 Simply run: